MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/using-integrated-authentication.md

 -   Run `kinit`, passing in a principal name and password.

--   Run `kinit`, passing in a principal name and a location of a keytab file that contains the principal’s key created by `ktutil`.
+-   Run `kinit`, passing in a principal name and a location of a keytab file that contains the principal's key created by `ktutil`.

 -   Ensure that the login to the system was done using the Kerberos PAM (Pluggable Authentication Module).